mwganson/MacroToolbarManager/README.md

 Empties out the points list.
 Any function that brings in points, such as importing points, will also clear existing points.

 #### Remove selected point
-You select a point in the list widget in the Points box area.
+You select a point in the list widget in the Points box area or by Shift + right-clicking on the image label.
 When the point is selected it will flash briefly on the image label.
 The last point added is always at the top of the list, followed by the previous point, etc.  When you select a point it's coordinates go into the 2 spin boxes in the Points box area, X to the left and y to the right.
 You can edit the point coordinates there, and as you do, the point will move in the image label, so that's another way to identify a point selected.
-Points cannot be selected in the image label.

 #### Duplicate selected point
 This removes the selected point from the list and from the label image.